 What can I do to cope with suicidal thoughts and behaviors?

-If you are having thoughts of harming yourself or wishing you were dead, you should talk to someone right away.
+If you are having thoughts of harming yourself or wish you were dead, you should talk to someone right away.
 Your family and friends may already know that you’re having a tough time.
 You may want to turn to them and let them know what you’re feeling and thinking.

-You can also call the Veterans Crisis Line at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text to the Veterans Crisis Line at 838255.
-The Veterans Crisis Line offers free, confidential support 24 hours a day, seven days a week.
+You can call the Veterans Crisis Line at 1-800-273-8255 and Press 1, use the Veterans Crisis Line online chat, or send a text message to the Veterans Crisis Line at 838255.
+The Veterans Crisis Line offers free, confidential support 24 hours a day, 7 days a week, 365 days a year.

 You can also take a confidential self-check quiz to better understand what you’re going through, learn if it may be a good idea to seek professional help, and see how you might benefit from VA or community-based services.
 Your anonymous answers to a brief list of questions will be reviewed by an experienced counselor who will then send you a personal response to a secure website.
 The counselor will also provide you with resources and options for further follow-up.